Danish DFDS electrifies cross-channel transport

 March 18, 2024

-The European Parliament voted last week for the revision of the European Weights and Dimensions Directive, which would allow 44-tonne combinations to cross the borders of member states more easily.
-This would increase efficiency and lower emissions per cargo unit, but it might also give diesel trucks a bigger advantage.
-The door has also remained […]
+The European Parliament voted last week for the revision of the European Weights and Dimensions Directive, which would allow 44-ton combinations to cross the borders of member states more easily.
+This would increase efficiency and lower emissions per cargo unit, but it might also give diesel trucks a more significant advantage.
+The door has also […]

 Dumarey to face MAN in struggle for Van Hool take-over?